 3.Participate on advisory boards or organizations related to the program.

-1.Bachelor’s Degree or equivalent experience/certifications in EMS Administration/Public Administration/Education, or related field; or a Bachelor’s Degree in unrelated field with equivalent related certifications/experience.
+1.Bachelor’s Degree in EMS Administration/Fire Administration/Public Administration/Public Health Education, or related field; or a Bachelor’s Degree in unrelated field with equivalent related certifications/experience.

 2.Current Illinois Paramedic license or PHRN license, or NREMT Paramedic license with the ability to obtain an Illinois Paramedic license.

-3.Five (5) years’ EMS/fire science education experience in a college, fire department or hospital setting.
+3.Five (5) years’ EMS education experience in a college, fire department, EMS provider or hospital setting.

-4.Experience with developing and coordinating an education program, course, or curriculum.
+4.Experience with developing and coordinating an EMS education program, course, or curriculum.

 5.Must be a state certified EMS Lead Instructor I.

-7.Familiarity with area fire departments and state Emergency Medical Service certification and regulations is a necessity.
+6.Familiarity with area EMS provider agencies, fire departments and state EMS certification and regulations is a necessity.